 Below - Newspaper article courtesy of 'The Shropshire Star'

-weekend to the classic Gerry & Sylvia Anderson
+dedicated another weekend to the classic Gerry &

-television shows.
-I was part of a large group of fans
+Sylvia Anderson television shows.
+I was part of a large

-puppets.
-In fact this was probably the largest collection
+props, and puppets.
+In fact this was probably the largest

-of original studio puppets ever assembled for such a
+collection of original studio puppets ever assembled for

-display, and seen by nearly 5000 visitors this time.
+such a display, and seen by nearly 5000 visitors this

 Contributors included - Bob & Sue Bailey, Simon Rhodes, Phil Rae, Andrew Frampton, Chris King, Mamas Pitsillis, Mark Shaw, Hilton Fitzsimmons, Darrell Simmonds, Chris Potter, Graham Farley, Chris Trice, Martin Willey, and Jim Winch.